v-mk-s/Search-Engine/README.md

 ## Search Engine
-AI based search engine that was trained on 10000 samples, feel free to train on up to 1.2M sample from kaggle dataset, link below.
+AI based search engine that was trained on 10000 samples, feel free to train on up to 1.2M sample from kaggle dataset, link below

 [StackSample: 10% of Stack Overflow Q&A](https://www.kaggle.com/stackoverflow/stacksample?select=Questions.csv)